hananbeer/PreviewTube/PRIVACY.md

-# Privacy Policy for PreviewTube Helper
+# Privacy Policy for PreviewTube

 **Last Updated:** October 2025

 ## Overview

-PreviewTube Helper is a browser extension designed to enhance your YouTube browsing experience by displaying video transcripts as previews.
+PreviewTube is a browser extension designed to enhance your YouTube browsing experience by displaying video transcripts as previews.
 This extension is built with privacy as a core principle and collects absolutely no personal information.

 ## Data Collection